 Method 5: Reduce Windows 10 Visual Effects

-It is known that Windows 10 did not only improved its performance compared to older versions of Windows but also added a few tweaks to visual effects that boost user experience.
+It is known that Windows 10 improved its performance compared to older versions of Windows and added a few tweaks to visual effects that boost user experience.

 While the new animations and effects are a great addition to Windows, they can also affect your computer’s performance while consuming more system resources.

-To disable animations and visual effects on Windows 10, check out the guide below.
+Check out the guide below to disable animations and visual effects on Windows 10.

-- First, press on the Windows key + S and search for File Explorer.
+- First, press the Windows key + S and search for File Explorer.

 - After that, click on ‘Open.’